KarlAustin/karlaustin.com/content/post/ipv6-at-home-it-should-not-be-this-hard.md

-description = "IPv6 is 21 years old this year, it shouldn't be this hard to set it up at home." categories = ["Internet"] date = "2017-03-05T09:50:46Z" title = "ipv6 at home it should not be this hard" tags = ["internet","ipv6","networking"]
+description = "IPv6 is 21 years old this year, it shouldn't be this hard to set it up at home." categories = ["Internet"] date = "2017-03-05T09:50:46Z" title = "IPv6 at Home - It Should Not Be This Hard" tags = ["internet","ipv6","networking"]
 +++